tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 In this activity, students will perform some data preparation tasks on a dataset that contains data from purchases on an e-commerce website made by 200 customers.
 Students will use this dataset on further activities to find customer segments.

-There are some data transformations that should be made to the dataset, so ask TAs to assist students if there are any questions about why the following changes are needed.
+Some data transformations should be made to the dataset, so ask TAs to assist students if there are any questions about why the following changes are needed.

 * **Annual Income:** This feature should be regularized since it is on a different scale than the other features; dividing by `1000` is the simplest solution.